JurgenHasmeta22/movielandia/.github/copilot-instructions.md

 - Use Prisma for database modeling, ensuring alignment with the existing schema.
 - Perform CRUD operations only after verifying database entities.

+### Git Usage

+#### Commit Message Prefixes:

+- "fix:" for bug fixes
+- "feat:" for new features
+- "perf:" for performance improvements
+- "docs:" for documentation changes
+- "style:" for formatting changes
+- "refactor:" for code refactoring
+- "test:" for adding missing tests
+- "chore:" for maintenance tasks

+#### Rules:

+- Use lowercase for commit messages
+- Keep the summary line concise
+- Include description for non-obvious changes
+- Reference issue numbers when applicable

+##### Example of Git Usage:

+<strong>style:</strong> Added new theme styling changes to the project
+<strong>fix:</strong> Fixed the issue with the login form not submitting
+<strong>feat:</strong> Added a feature to see the followers of a user after clicking its button and opening a new page there where i can follow them